This page contains information that is no longer current but remains on our site for reference purposes.

 Human Immunodeficiency Virus (HIV) Infection Removed from CDC List of Communicable Diseases of Public Health Significance

 These questions and answers only provide information about the change in law made by the Department of Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC) that removed HIV infection from the list of communicable diseases of public health significance.

 Section 212(a)(1)(A)(i) of the Immigration and Nationality Act (the Act), bars the admission to the United States any foreign national who has been diagnosed with certain specific illnesses.
 The Department of Health and Human Services (HHS), on Nov.
 2, 2009, published a final rule in the Federal Register, removing Human Immunodeficiency Virus (HIV) infection from the from the list of illnesses that make a foreign national inadmissible.
 This rule takes effect on Jan 4, 2010.
 As of Jan.
 4, 2010, therefore, having HIV infection will no longer make a foreign national inadmissible to the United States.

-For more information about HIV infection in general, please visit the Centers for Disease Control and Prevention (CDC) website (see link to the right).
+For more information about HIV infection in general, please visit the Centers for Disease Control and Prevention (CDC) website.

 Questions and Answers

 Q. I am HIV positive and I have an application pending with USCIS.
 How will the rule that removes HIV as a ground of inadmissibility affect my application?